Analysis | The irony of Elise Stefanik and Texas’s lieutenant governor amplifying white replacement theory

 But that dramatic-looking chart doesn’t consider the growing population.
 If we look at each group relative to the total U.S. population, the picture changes dramatically.

 That graph ends in 2000.
 The most recent Census Bureau figures, from 2019, would put the total height of the column for that year at about 135,000 — about where the column for 1900 ends up.
-In the context of the past 175 years, where we are now is about where we were then, allowing one to either look at the current moment as the aberration or to look at the 1930-1990 period in that way.
+In the context of the past 175 years, where we are now is about where we were then, allowing one to look at the current moment as the aberration or to look at the 1930-to-1990 period in that way.

 The future problem

 It seems possible that had the anti-immigrant forces of a century ago had their way, there would have been far fewer Patricks and Stefaniks to blend into the fabric of the United States.
-This is how that blending works: the remarkable slowly becomes unremarkable, as immigrants’ children are born as Americans.
+This is how that blending works: The remarkable slowly becomes unremarkable, as immigrants’ children are born as Americans.
 Patrick’s agitated concern about children voting in 18 years is, in essence, a complaint about American citizens with immigrant, largely Hispanic parents being an unacceptable component of the electorate.
 It’s an odd argument for a senior government official in Texas of all places to make.

 That’s the point, of course.
 Patrick and Stefanik recognize the short-term utility of intertwining partisanship with Hispanic immigration.
 There’s a reason that her pitch was in a fundraising appeal and Patrick’s came when appearing before Fox News host Laura Ingraham’s sympathetic audience.
 They’re making the same case as Carlson, yes, but also as Donald Trump, who in 2016 claimed that Republicans would never win another election if Hillary Clinton was elected that year and allowed more immigrants into the country.
 Partisanship is the spoonful of sugar being used to help the argument about race go down more easily.